Piyu794/Checkout51/README.md

 # Checkout51 &mdash; Sample App

-This is a sample app provided as an assignment.
+This is a sample app provided as an assignment that uses Android Architecture Components.

 ## About App

 The App will display list of items & available cashback with them.
 User can sort the list by Name & Cashback Value as well.

-## About Egg

-Egg is an imagined game that shows common scenarios and code samples that developers can learn from and emulate in their own applications.

-### What New (24.10.2013):
-1. Custom events for monetization.
-2. More Ad networks to the monetization section.
-3. Send delayed push messages
-4. Bug Fix

 ## Raise Custom events:
 ```